I Need a Miracle (Coco Star song)

+"I Need a Miracle" is a song written by Rob Davis and Victor Imbres and first released in 1996 by British singer Coco Star on Greenlight Recordings.
+It was re-recorded and released the following year on Positiva, reaching No. 39 on the UK Singles Chart and No. 8 on the UK Dance Singles Chart.
+The vocals were later sampled in 2000 by Fragma as a mashup with their 1999 song "Toca Me", titled "Toca's Miracle", which was a No. 1 hit in the UK.
+In 2016, British singer Tara McDonald covered the song.
+Also in 2022, american DJ Acraze and English house music group Goodboys consisting of Joshua Grimmett and Ethan Shore (past member of Goodboys Johannes Shore) made their version on Coco's Star and Fragma's "I Need A Miracle" was given the new name "Believe".

+"Toca's Miracle"

+Tara McDonald version

-"I Need a Miracle" is a single released by British singer-songwriter Tara McDonald in 2016.
-It was chosen as the Europride anthem for 2016 remixed by Gregor Salto.
+Tara McDonald's version was chosen as the Europride anthem for 2016 remixed by Gregor Salto.
 The single charted at No. 83 in Portugal and No. 47 in France.
-It is a cover of the song originally recorded by Coco Star released on Green Light Recordings, which was re-released as a mashup/remix by Fragma called "Toca's Miracle".
-It was co-written by Rob Davis and Victor Imbres.
 McDonald's version of the song is produced in a tropical dance style and the BPM for this cover version is slower than the original.
 One line repeated often in this version is "I won't take nothing less than a deeper love", which McDonald felt was the message of the song she wanted to share.

 Background

 McDonald decided to record "I Need a Miracle" in 2015 after performing at the Bataclan to raise money for that year's Paris Pride, three months prior to the terrorist attack.
 The attack at Bataclan affected her deeply as people she worked with during her performance at the venue that were killed in the attack as well as staff from her record company Mercury/Universal France.
 She wanted to release a record about a deeper love and this song fitted that message perfectly.